SydneyScaccia/SydneyScaccia/Introduction.md

 - Hi, my name is Sydney Scaccia.
 - I am a current data science student at Utica College recieving my Master's degree in May.
 - My undergraduate degree is in mathematics with a minor in computer science.
-- I am interested in sports, data analysis, mathematics, statistics, and computer science.
+- I am interested in data analysis, mathematics, statistics, and computer science.
 - I am seeking a full time position upon graduation.
 - For further information I can be reached at sescacci@utica.edu.